evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > 2. Compare all peaks and endpoints to find the single highest point (**Absolute Max**).
 > 3. Compare all troughs and endpoints to find the single lowest point (**Absolute Min**).

+## 2026-March-14 - Average Rate of Change of a Function (Precalculus - College Algebra 11) :